Frustration Vs. Anger: What’s the Difference?

 define frustration

-Frustration is the emotional and psychological response that arises when you encounter an obstacle blocking a goal, expectation, or need; often without a clear target of blame.
+Frustration is the emotional response that occurs when something blocks your goals, expectations, or needs, often without a clear person to blame.

 It’s that simmering, stuck feeling when progress is halted, resources feel limited, or outcomes fall short despite effort.